foursquare/pilgrimsdk-adobe-extension/README.md

-The Pilgrim SDK extension for Adobe Launch.
+# Pilgrim SDK extension for Adobe Launch.

 If you want to publish an update to the extension you will need a private key and a public cert in order to upload.